Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Yes, you can apply for both the Economic Injury Disaster Loan and Advance, as well as the SBA Paycheck Protection Loan (PPL).
+Yes, you can apply for both the Economic Injury Disaster Loan, and the SBA Paycheck Protection Loan (PPL).
 If you’re using the EIDL to cover payroll expenses, you’ll have to use the PPL to refinance your EIDL.

 Unlike the EIDL, you need to apply for the Paycheck Protection Loan through a lender.

 Must read: SBA reopened Paycheck Protection Loan applications

 Apply for a Paycheck Protection Loan today